-It is mind blowing to think that the rocks of Banff National Park’s rugged mountains were once submerged by the ocean.
-Today, the mountains loom up 3000 metres overhead, bursting from the ground all around you in dramatically rugged peaks.
+It is mind-blowing to think that the rocks of Banff National Park’s rugged mountains were once submerged by the ocean.
+Today, the mountains loom up 3,000 metres (9,842 feet) overhead, bursting from the ground all around you in dramatically rugged peaks.
 It is difficult to ignore the overwhelming desire to get out and immerse yourself in this awe-inspiring terrain.

-There are many ways to explore climbing in Banff & Lake Louise, regardless of your level of experience.
-Build your confidence at the indoor climbing wall or on the exhilarating Via Ferrata at Mount Norquay.
+There are many ways to explore climbing in Banff and Lake Louise, regardless of your level of experience.
+Build your confidence at the indoor climbing wall at the Sally Borden Fitness and Recreation Centre or on the exhilarating Via Ferrata at Mt Norquay.
 For more confident thrill-seekers, join a guide and try sport (rock) climbing during the summer or ice climbing on a frozen waterfall during the winter.

 When you have proper training and equipment, climbing is very safe, fun, and accessible to most.
 Give it a go!